villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 <!-- /TOC -->

 Elixir uses the concept of modules for grouping several functions together.
-Functions, other than anonymous functions, cannot be declared outside the scope of a module.
-We introduce the modules here very briefly and return to them when we start building something more complex.
+Functions other than anonymous functions cannot be declared outside the scope of a module.
+We introduce the concept of modules here very briefly and return to them when we start building something more complex.

 ```elixir
 iex> defmodule Math do